Jaggernaut555/midi-mixer-nanoleaf/PAGE.md

 - Pressing "Assign" will change the slider to hue
 - Pressing "Run" will change the slider to saturation
 - Pressing mute will turn the lights on or off

+Latest releases of this plugin available [on the project's github page](https://github.com/Jaggernaut555/midi-mixer-nanoleaf/releases/latest)